A clear look at Mortgage & Real Estate data accuracy in Model Match

 5. When is license and contact information updated?

-How Model Match Collects Mortgage Transactions
+How Model Match collects transactions

 Model Match collects new mortgage and real estate transactions daily.